Megxit

-On 8 January 2020, Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex, announced on Instagram their decision to "step back as 'senior' members" of the British royal family, split their time between the United Kingdom and North America, and become financially independent.
-This was dubbed Megxit, a portmanteau of the words "Meghan" and "exit" and a play on the term Brexit, and adopted globally on mainstream and social media, spawning various Internet memes and "Megxit" merchandising.
+On 8 January 2020, Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex, announced on Instagram their decision to "step back as 'senior' members" of the British royal family, split their time between the United Kingdom and North America, become financially independent, and only represent the monarchy on a reduced basis.
+The decision was dubbed Megxit, a portmanteau of the words "Meghan" and "exit" and a play on the term Brexit.
+The term was adopted globally on mainstream and social media, spawning various Internet memes and "Megxit" merchandising.

 The announcement of their decision led to a meeting of the royal family on 13 January, dubbed the "Sandringham Summit" and described as "unprecedented".
 Queen Elizabeth II issued a rare personal statement on her family, and was praised for her rapid handling of the matter.
-On 18 January, an agreement was announced whereby the couple would "no longer be working members of Britain's royal family", and would not use their "Royal Highness" styles.
+On 18 January, an agreement was announced whereby the couple, while still valued members, would "no longer be working members of Britain's royal family", and would not use their "Royal Highness" styles.

-The outcome was described as a "hard Megxit".
+The outcome was described as a "hard Megxit", as their offer of occasional work for the monarchy was refused.
 Collins English Dictionary added "Megxit" to its online edition as a top-ten Word of 2020.
 A twelve-month review period was allowed in case the couple changed their minds.
 On 19 February 2021, Buckingham Palace confirmed that the Duke and Duchess would relinquish their royal patronages, as they were not returning as working members of the royal family.
 The couple's announcement of their decision came to signify the break by the couple from the royal family and its protocol, and their plans for independence under their new brand, then tentatively named Sussex Royal.
 In November 2021, Harry described "Megxit" as a misogynistic term aimed at Meghan.